 Editor’s note: This blog post was last updated on by

-Here, we explore seven religious sites you must visit during a cruise of the Mediterranean Sea.
+Here, we explore seven religious sites you must visit during a cruise in the Mediterranean Sea.

 The Palais des Papes, or Pope’s Palace as it’s known in English, housed the papacy of Rome in the 14th century — placing it at the heart of Western Christianity in the Middle Ages.
-The popes who lived in the palace did so to escape the violent chaos of Rome, and the palace remained under papal control for over 350 years.
-Today, the Pope’s Palace is one of the most breath-taking historic sites in France, its imposing keep looming over the Avignon skyline and visible for miles around.
+The popes who lived in the palace did so to escape the violent chaos of Rome, and the palace remained under papal control for more than 350 years.
+Today, the Pope’s Palace is one of the most breathtaking historic sites in France, its imposing keep looming over the Avignon skyline and visible for kilometres around.

 The capital city of the Balearic island of Mallorca, Palma, is steeped in history — from Bellver Castle to the Almudaina Palace.
 One of the city’s lesser-known, but no less impressive, historic landmarks is the Basilica de Sant Francesc — an imposing sandstone church built at the very heart of this ancient Spanish city.

-The Blue Mosque of Istanbul is among the most impressive Islamic structures in Europe; a towering structure comprising of palatial domes, spires and lemon groves.
-In total, this sprawling religious monolith features five main domes, six minarets and eight secondary domes, making it one of Turkey’s most beloved historic sites.
+The Blue Mosque of Istanbul is among the most impressive Islamic structures in Europe; a towering structure comprising palatial domes, spires, and lemon groves.
+In total, this sprawling religious monolith features five main domes, six minarets, and eight secondary domes, making it one of Turkey’s most beloved historic sites.

 One of the most significant religious heritage sites in the Italian capital is St Peter’s Basilica, an Italian Renaissance church within the papal enclave of Vatican City.
-St Peter’s is regarded as the holiest of all Catholic shrines, and the most significant church in all of Christendom.
-It’s also the largest, with the main dome of St Peter rising to over 135 metres tall.
+St Peter’s is regarded as the holiest of all Catholic shrines and the most significant church in all of Christendom.
+It’s also the largest, with the main dome of St Peter rising to more than 135 metres tall.

 How would you like to explore the historic and religious sites of Europe for yourself during a delightful cruise on the Mediterranean?
-If that sounds like your idea of the perfect getaway, visit the Cruise1st Australia website for our full selection of deals, or call our friendly sales team on 1300 857 345 to find out more.
+If that sounds like your idea of the perfect getaway, visit our website for our full selection of cruises deals or call our friendly sales team on 1300 857 345 to find out more.